wso2/docs-ei/en/ballerina-integrator/docs/develop/reintroducing-ballerina.md

 ## Some value 3

-Some value 1 is used in the abc scenario.
+Some value 3 is used in the abc scenario.

+> **Tip**: Use a blockquote like this to add some tips about Some value 3.

-The following is an example of you would use Some value 1:
+The following is an example of you would use Some value 3:

 ```ballerina
 Sample code here

 ```

-In integration scenario x, we can use Some value 1 to do y.
+In integration scenario x, we can use Some value 3 to do y.

-The following is an example of how Some value 1 is used to achieve y.
+The following is an example of how Some value 3 is used to achieve y.

 ```ballerina
 Sample code here